Kanazawa Ishikawa, Japan Travel Guide

 Quick, affordable, and quality ready-to-eat meals.

-Use translation apps to communicate needs clearly.
+Use translation apps to talk needs clearly.

 Halal and Kosher food options are extremely limited in Kanazawa.

-Consider self-catering with ingredients from trusted sources.
+Consider doing it yourself-catering with elements from trusted sources.

 Japanese food labeling lists frequently occurring allergens.